 If Jesus Christ was not raised from the dead, Christians are to be pitied above all people.
 These are not my words, or even the words of a famous pastor or teacher.
 These are the words of Paul right out of his letter to the Corinthians:

 “[I]f Christ has not been raised, then our preaching is vain, your faith also is vain.
 Moreover we are even found to be false witnesses of God, because we testified [concerning] God that He raised Christ, whom He did not raise…. and if Christ has not been raised, your faith is worthless; you are still in your sins.
 Then those also who have fallen asleep in Christ have perished.
 If we have hoped in Christ in this life only, we are of all men most to be pitied.”
 (1 Cor.
 15:14-15, 17-19)

 If the resurrection really happened, it is the single most important event in human history.
 If it is false, it is the single most influential hoax of all time.
 Christianity is built on the foundation of the resurrection, and without it, the entire structure of Christianity crumbles.

 Dr Gary Habermas knew this when he was struggling with his faith, doubting the veracity of the Bible and Christianity.
 He knew that the resurrection was the central and crucial component of Christianity.
-If the resurrection did not happen, not only is the tomb empty, Christianity is a complete and utter sham.
+If the resurrection did not happen, not only is the tomb not empty, Christianity is a complete and utter sham.

-That was over 30 years ago when Dr. Habermas began exploring the veracity of that claim that Jesus rose from the dead to confirm or deny his own doubts.
+That was over 30 years ago when Dr. Habermas began exploring the claim that Jesus rose from the dead to confirm or deny his own doubts.
 That personal exploration led to a career of scholarship on the subject of the resurrection.